JIAtype/AI-Powered-SOP-Creation/README.md

-# AI-Powered-SOP-Creation
+# AI-Powered-WI-Creation

-AI Powered standard operating procedures (SOPs) for industrial manufacturing From video to document — streamline your manufacturing processes with AI.
+AI Powered standard operating procedures (SOPs) and Working Instruction for industrial manufacturing From video to document — streamline your manufacturing processes with AI.

 # 提案